Tech-How/Bing-Wallpaper-for-iOS/README.md

 [Issues/Feddback Center](https://github.com/Tech-How/Bing-Wallpaper-for-iOS/issues/new/choose) | [Send Email](mailto:tech_how_youtuber_55@yahoo.com?subject=Bing%20Wallpaper%20iOS)

 ## Quick Start
-There's a few steps to get it setup correctly, but I'll walk you through it.
+Please follow these steps to get the shortcut working correctly.
 - First, install the shortcut from the link above.
 (You'll go through a brief tutorial when you run it for the first time.)
 - Once you've ran the shortcut and completed the interactive tutorial, it's time to setup the automation.
   - Navigate to the automation tab, and tap the "+" icon.